frimpongemanuele/darkweb-osint-threat-intelligence/README.md

 3. **Isolation is an important part of security research.**
    Separating research activities into controlled environments reduces unnecessary exposure and provides a safer platform for experimentation.

-4. **A negative security finding is still a useful result.**
-   The absence of the tested MS17-010 vulnerability demonstrates the importance of validating assumptions rather than treating an initial hypothesis as fact.

-5. **Technical capability must be combined with responsible security practices.**
+4. **Technical capability must be combined with responsible security practices.**
    Authorization, privacy and appropriate handling of sensitive information are fundamental when working with OSINT and cybersecurity tools.

 > These lessons influenced the final methodology and the recommendations presented in the project.